SCPR/embeditor-rails/README.md

 * `Embeditor.Adapters.Oembed`, for oEmbed endpoints.
 * `Embeditor.Adapters.StaticTemplate`, for embeds where the embed code is stored in the `/templates` directory and rendered with JST.

+## Contributing

+If you have an adapter that you think would be useful for many, please open up a pull request.